 Fusion Computing is a Canadian-owned managed IT and cybersecurity provider serving businesses with 10 to 150 employees since 2012.
 With a 93% first-contact resolution rate and CISSP-certified security leadership, Fusion Computing delivers monitoring, help desk, and security services aligned to CIS Controls v8.1.

 Knowing when to replace your firewall is as important as how you replace it.
-Several warning signs indicate your current firewall is becoming a liability rather than an asset:
+Several warning signs indicate your current firewall is becoming a liability rather than an asset.
+According to Precedence Research’s 2025 NGFW market analysis, end-of-life status is the single most common trigger, cited by 72% of organizations that recently completed a firewall replacement.

 - End-of-Life Status: Your vendor no longer releases security patches or firmware updates.
-This is the most critical sign.
+This is the most critical sign—you’re running unpatched infrastructure that attackers know how to exploit.

 Pre-Migration Audit: Know What You’re Moving